Clinical UM Guideline

 15. Guthikonda A, Cotton CC, Madanick RD, et al. Clinical outcomes following recurrence of intestinal metaplasia after successful treatment of Barrett’s esophagus with radiofrequency ablation.
 Am J Gastroenterol.
 2017; 112(1):87-94.

-16. Haidry RJ, Butt MA, Dunn JM, et al. Improvement over time in outcomes for patients undergoing endoscopic therapy for Barrett's oesophagus-related neoplasia: 6-year experience from the first 500 patients treated in the UK patient registry.
+16. Haidry RJ, Butt MA, Dunn JM, et al. Improvement over time in outcomes for patients undergoing endoscopic therapy for Barrett's esophagus-related neoplasia: 6-year experience from the first 500 patients treated in the UK patient registry.
 Gut.
 2015; (8):1192-1199.

 17. Hubbard N, Velanovich V. Endoscopic endoluminal radiofrequency ablation of Barrett's esophagus in patients with fundoplications.
 Surg Endosc.
 2007; 21(4):625-628.